shprink/conferences/2017/from-redux-to-ngrxstore/slides/ngrx.md

             <li>For AOT compilation to work we need an extra step, we export a function that returns the result of the rootReducer call.
 This function is called at every new action triggered</li>
             <li>To finish we can import this store into our app using StoreModule.provideStore</li>
         </ol>
-        <b>Now that our store is ready the Next question is: How do we ust it in our components?</b>
+        <b>Now that our store is ready the Next question is: How do we use it in our components or services?</b>
     </aside>
 </section>